 Python is also one of the easiest languages to learn and use.

-Lisp has been around since the 60s and has been widely used for scientific research in the fields of natural languages, theorem proofs, and to solve artificial intelligence problems.
+Lisp has been around since the 60s and has been widely used for scientific research in the fields of natural languages, theorem proofs, and solving artificial intelligence problems.
 Lisp was originally created as a practical mathematical notation for programs, but eventually became a top choice of developers in the field of AI.

 Even though Lisp is the second oldest programming language still in use, it includes several features that are critical to successful AI projects: